AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 excommunication, AD 232, is conceded to have been in consequence of his opposition to the Episcopal tendencies of Bishop Demetrius, and the envy of the bishop.
 His Universalism was not in question.
-Lardner says that he was \"not expelled from Alexandria for heresy, but for envy.\" Bunsen
+Lardner says that he was "not expelled from Alexandria for heresy, but for envy."
+Bunsen
-says: \"Demetrius induced a numerous synod of Egyptian bishops to condemn as heretical...Origen\'s opinion respecting the universality of final salvation.\" But Bunsen seems to contradict his own words by
+says: "Demetrius induced a numerous synod of Egyptian bishops to condemn as heretical...Origen's opinion respecting the universality of final salvation."
+But Bunsen seems to contradict his own words by
-adding: \"This opinion he had certainly stated so as even to hold out a prospect of the conversion of Satan himself by the irresistible power of the love of the Almighty,\" but he was condemned \"\'not,\' as says St.
+adding: "This opinion he had certainly stated so as even to hold out a prospect of the conversion of Satan himself by the irresistible power of the love of the Almighty," but he was condemned "'not,' as says St.
-Jerome, who was no friend to his theology, \'on account of novelty of doctrine --- not for heresy --- but because they could not bear the glory of his learning and eloquence.\'\" The opposition to Origen seems to have begun in the petty anger of Demetrius, who was incensed because Origen, a layman, delivered discourses in the presence of bishops (Alexander and Theoctistus), though at their request, and because he was
+Jerome, who was no friend to his theology, 'on account of novelty of doctrine --- not for heresy --- but because they could not bear the glory of his learning and eloquence.'"
+The opposition to Origen seems to have begun in the petty anger of Demetrius, who was incensed because Origen, a layman, delivered discourses in the presence of bishops (Alexander and Theoctistus), though at their request, and because he was